Horsham District Safe and Well Partnership

 - Voluntary Sector Representatives

-The partners are committed to working together to ensure that the responsibilities outlined in Section 17 of the Crime and Disorder Act (1998), which places a statutory duty on all partners to take into consideration the effects of crime and disorder.
+The partners are committed to working together to ensure that the responsibilities outlined in Section 17 of the Crime and Disorder Act (1998), which places a statutory duty on all partners to take into consideration the effects of crime and disorder, are adhered to.

 Some of the initiatives the Partnership has delivered includes:

 - Seasonal safety initiatives such as Halloween and Bonfire night

 - Bike Marking

 - Support for the Watch schemes such as Pubwatch and Shopwatch